Tools

 Using custom functions as tools

-Custom tools are user-defined Python functions that run in a secure sandbox.
-These are ideal for logic-heavy tasks not available in the marketplace.
+Custom tools are user-defined Python functions that run in a secure sandboxed environment, ensuring both security and isolation from the underlying system.
+They are ideal for implementing custom logic or integrating APIs that are not available in the marketplace.

 def get_today_date(format: str):